Tracking Climate Change with Satellites and Artificial Intelligence (2023-2024)

 Climate change is beginning to impact infrastructure, transportation systems, energy, food, water supplies and human health, with Africa and Asia being two of the most vulnerable regions to the impacts of climate change.
 However, these impacts are often difficult to quantify, especially in regions where ground-based economic surveys occur infrequently.

 For climate adaptation and resilience planning, information is needed on vulnerable infrastructure such as transmission lines, water systems, food supply chains and transportation networks as well as climate hazard exposure to severe weather, fires, floods and the consequent damage.
-To make the best possible plans and track progress and impacts, infrastructure data needs to be quantified, tracked and communicated.
+Building on the work of previous teams, this team will create a “foundation model” to enhance climate change mitigation and adaptation planning that can be used to monitor a broad range of climate change contributing factors and impacts.

 A foundation model is a model (usually a deep neural network) that has been trained on a large and diverse set of data, after which it can be adapted to a variety of related inference tasks.
 Historically, the development of foundation models has required access to massive quantities of labeled imagery.
 However, recent research has shown that effective foundation models can be developed without any hand-labeled imagery using self-supervised learning.